tomaspozo/resend-box/README.md

 const resend = new Resend('re_test_...');

-// After running 'resend-sandbox init', this will use the local sandbox const { data } = await resend.emails.send({
+// After running 'resend-box init', this will use the local sandbox const { data } = await resend.emails.send({
   from: 'you@example.com',
   to: 'user@gmail.com',